 Easement

-An easement is a legal right to use another person's land for a specific purpose without owning it, such as a utility company's right to access power lines or a neighbor's right to use a shared driveway.
+An easement is a non-possessory right to use another person's land for a specific purpose, such as accessing a road or running utility lines.

 Exam Tip